 - “MUST” (this word used before any demand, often in all caps, means they’re probably an asshole.)

 - Or if they “need a sample project” before you start.
-(That is of course unpaid 90% of the time, no thanks.)
+(That is, of course, unpaid 90% of the time, no thanks.)

-If you ever get bad vibes about anyone, if they want to pay you off-site before you start a working relationship, if they have less than 4.5 star average review, just bail.
+If you ever get bad vibes about anyone, if they want to pay you off-site before you start a working relationship if they have less than 4.5-star average review, just bail.

 You’ll soon learn to spot the makings of a terrible client in just a few sentences, and I promise the extra money is never worth the hassle and stress they will bring to your life.
 Just.
 Say.
 No.

-Step 6: Extra Tips for Success
+6. Use These Extra Tips for Success

 Always ask for reviews.
 Once you become “top-rated” on Upwork people will begin to invite you to jobs instead of applying, and you’ll save so much time by just having your work handed to you.